AshutoshGunjal/Restful-Webservice-With-Spring-Boot/README.md

 - Jakarta Bean Validation: `It's a specification that standardizes validation, making it easier and more efficient.
 WHen combined with Spring Boot, a popular framework for building Java applications, you get a powerful tool that simplifies validation, letting you focus on building your application's core functionality`

+**Springdoc-openapi & Swagger UI**
+`It helps to automate the generation of API documentation using spring boot projects.
+It works by examining the application at runtime to infer API semantics based on spring configuration, class structure and various annotaions.
+It automatically generates documentation in JSON/YAML and HTML format APIs.
+This doc is completed by comments using swagger API annotations.`